 Manhattan Chief Assistant District Attorney Karen Friedman-Agnifilo said, referring to the wire, “While the recording is horrifying to listen to, what emerged from the audio was insufficient to prove a crime under New York law.”

 The department on Oct.
-12 confirmed they had launched an investigation into Weinstein.
+12 confirmed it had launched an investigation into Weinstein.